hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

-BANK_MSB_PRG     : Send CC "BANK Select MSB" only, then Program Change BANK_LSB_PRG     : Send CC "BANK Select LSB" only, then Program Change BANK_MSB_LSB_PRG : Send CC "BANK Select MSB" then "BANK Select LSB", then Program Change
+BANK_MSB_PRG     : Send CC "BANK Select MSB" only, then Program Change BANK_LSB_PRG     : Send CC "BANK Select LSB" only, then Program Change BANK_MSB_LSB_PRG : Send CC "BANK Select MSB" then "BANK Select LSB", then Program Change BANK_PRG_PRG     : Send 2 Program Change.
+This weird mode is used in the Yamaha TG-77
 ```

 Here an example for the Yamaha TG-33: